All Products

 new FieldSchema("Col_Vector", FieldType.VECTOR).setIndex(true)

-// Set the number of dimensions for the vector to 4 and the distance measurement algorithm for vectors to the dot product algorithm.
+// Set the vector dimension to 4 and the distance measurement algorithm for vectors to the dot product algorithm.

 .setVectorOptions(new VectorOptions(VectorDataType.FLOAT_32, 4, VectorMetricType.DOT_PRODUCT))